'Burden lifted' as Beacon basketball clinches playoff spot

 A 40-point loss to Our Lady of Lourdes a week after the forfeit dug their hole even deeper but that, Timpano said, is when his team showed its resolve.

 “When things got tough, they fought back,” he said.
-“We’ve dug ourselves out a pretty big hole.
+“We’ve dug ourselves out of a pretty big hole.
 I’m hoping we can ride this out and give our fans something special to see in the playoffs.”

 The team has gone 6-3 since the forfeit.
 All along, they carried a “chip on our shoulder,” Timpano said.
 The Bulldogs also were buoyed by a belief that they weren’t really a winless team seeking their first victory, but a good team that simply needed to keep winning.